 Blade Runner deals with the notion of human reproduction without the necessity of sex.
 Indeed, Replicants seem to achieve their super human status, lending credence to the slogan “more human than human” by moving beyond both the biological and developmental need for parents.
 However, to fully achieve their potential as super humans, Roy—the representative of the ultimate evolution of Replicants—must sever all parental ties for his species.
 He must do this by usurping Tyrell—the inventor of Replicants—through murder.
 Tyrell in the dialogue preceding his death scene establishes himself as a trifecta, or trinity, of paternal archetypes.
 He is the Frankensteinian father, the Oedipal father, and the Heavenly (Christian) father; God.
 Each of these archetypes represent a father that must be usurped by his “son.”
 This offers an explanation to Tyrell’s knowing, accepting, and even welcoming behavior toward his guaranteed murder by Roy.

-Replicants in the film are regularly aligned with machines; there is a sense that they are a kind of robot or more mechanical than human.
+Replicants in the film are regularly aligned with machines; there is a sense that they are a kind of robot or more mechanical than human (taken from the source material by Phillip K. Dick).
 I would argue that this sense of the Replicants is via their “super” humanity such that they lack womb gestation.
 They are biological beings that have entirely eliminated the need for mothers.
 However, they have yet to eliminate the need for a father.
 Their existence is preceded by the insemination from Tyrell’s engineering.
 He, like God and Victor Frankenstein, has fostered a new race with the insemination of engineering rather than the insemination of a woman.
 Oedipus’s father, however, impregnates a woman that Oedipus himself will later impregnate; suggesting Oedipus has usurped his own father sexually.
 Both Oedipus and the Frankenstein monster seek to destroy their fathers (The monster first destroys his father’s sexuality by killing his bride) in order to establish their own independent identities.
 Then, to complete this trinity of analysis I recall that man, according to Nietzsche, killed God as religiosity became an inviable source of morality and philosophy.
 Man, in reason, had usurped the Lord.

 The scene in which Tyrell is murdered is preceded by a chess game that Tyrell loses.
 Roy informs Sebastian of the winning move; evoking the chess-match with Death in Bergman’s The Seventh Seal.
 Tyrell has been mated by Roy’s move; implying that Roy will win over Tyrell as he attempts to defeat death.
 Bergman’s film is also mirrored by back and forth shots between Roy and Tyrell with intermittent closeups that resemble the shots of the Knight and Death preceding their chess game.
 In Blade Runner, however, we already know the outcome.
 The Knight of the Replicants is pursuing triumph over death.
 His life is finite—as per his “father’s” engineering.
 Though he has beaten Tyrell at chess, he cannot undo his finite lifetime by asking his father for immortality.

 Tyrell is clad in celestial white as Roy engages him for more life.
 He is surrounded by white bedding and candles evocative of prayers; appearing like a holy father in his church.
 Roy exclaims “It’s quite a thing to meet your maker” and Tyrell asks in the third person “What can he do for you?”
 Tyrell seems unphased by Roy’s presence and his request to elude death.
 Roy’s demand for “more life” is punctuated by calling Tyrell “Fucker,” which sounds peculiarly and appropriately like “Father.”
 Tyrell then admits freely he hasn’t the power to reverse the death-threat among his “children.”
-This bit of truth is strange since he could easily lie, get Roy onto a slab and murder him instead.
+This bit of truth is strange since he could easily lie, get Roy onto a slab, and murder him instead.

 Tyrell systematically reveals information pertinent to the process of “incubating” Replicants.
 The explanation is followed by an informative conversation as Roy makes suggestions of how to avoid the death of a Replicant by modifying it.
 His knowledge, while vast, is destroyed by Tyrell’s superior paternal and God-like knowledge of how he made Roy.
 Tyrell’s truthfulness suggests his awareness of his Destiny.